segmentio/segment-docs/src/connections/sources/cloud-source-data.md

 ---
-title: "What can you do with cloud source data?"
+title: What can you do with cloud source data?
 ---

 ### What kind of data do you pull from each source?